-When counting build minutes, we start the count when we begin loading your dependencies, and end it when we’ve finished uploading any new or changed files to our servers.
+When counting build minutes, we start the count when we begin loading your dependencies.
 In your deploy logs, you can check for

-Starting post processingas the first line after counting stops.
-This pattern matches what we’ve found across other similar services.
+Starting post processing.
+This pattern matches what we’ve found across other, similar services.

 It’s recommended that you inspect and optimize the build scripts that run for each of your projects.
 An optimized build process will mean faster builds and fewer build minutes consumed.
 You can also control how many builds are triggered on your account by enabling or disabling webhooks, selecting only specific branches, enabling or disabling deploy previews for pull requests, and reviewing which team members have permissions to trigger website builds.

 If you have continuous deployment enabled, it’s important to remember that a build may be triggered each time any git user pushes code to your remote repository.
 (Git users are different from your Netlify account team members, and are controlled through your git provider.)

 How can I make builds faster?

 Netlify performs a few smart optimizations to keep your builds fast, such as caching dependencies between builds.
 However the amount of time required for running builds will largely depend on the work performed in your build scripts.
 To optimize the performance of your builds, you may look to reduce external API requests, ensure you have the latest versions of the software you are running, and use environment variables to ensure only the necessary processes are running for production or staging builds.

 What’s the average number of build minutes you’d need for a project?

 Because no two web projects are the same, it’s hard to estimate how much time will be required for each build of your project.
 Here’s a rough guide: on average, across our platform, builds take about two minutes.
 Of course how close you are to this average will be determined by the activity you trigger during your build process.
 You can see detailed data about your build processes in the Builds section of the Netlify dashboard.